 - Handles complex product liability matters in numerous fields including construction/farming equipment, consumer products, home construction products, food products and medical devices

-- Counsels clients on compliance with complex environmental regulations and permitting schemes including challenging denials of permits and the legality of rules, regulations and standards
+- Counsels clients on compliance with complex environmental regulations and permitting schemes including challenging denials of permits and the legality of rules, regulations and standards and litigates the denial of permits when necessary

 - Routinely helps clients deal with class actions suits across all subject matters